 Tug & Barge - The duo gets underway heading for the St. Lawrence Seaway and delivery to its owners, K-Sea Transportation

-Tug & Barge - The small boats heads in while the K-Sea duo heads out
+Tug & Barge - The small boat heads in while the K-Sea duo heads out

 Tug & Barge - Turned and headed out the bay toward Lake Michigan